JeevanJames/Datask/tool/ExcelData/README.md

   -e, --exclude   [*] One or more regular expressions specifying the tables to
                   exclude.
 This should match the <schema>.<table> format.
 Tables are excluded after considering the tables to include.
+      --force     If the Excel file already exists, overwrite it.
 ```

 ## Validate Excel file is up-to-date with the database